Got A Business Valuation? Throw It Away. You Can Sell For A Lot More Than That Valuation!

 Most small businesses go to market without any prior preparation and as a result suffer when it comes to price.
 But what is preparation?

-A good adviser / broker - or a good exit planning book - would help you on the preparation but it involves, broadly speaking:
+A good adviser / broker - or a good exit planning book - would help on the preparation but it involves, broadly speaking:

 - cleaning up and tidying up the property, tax matters, records, accounts, legal matters ... and a hundred other things;